JPG to PDF

 Can I combine several images into one PDF?

-Fit to image matches each page to its picture with no borders.
-A4 and Letter center each image on a standard page, best for printing.
+Fit to image makes each page exactly match its picture with no borders, which is best for on-screen viewing.
+A4 and Letter centre each image on a standard printable sheet, pick A4 for most of the world and Letter for the US and Canada.

 Which image formats can I use?